 Conquer the pencil topper

-It’s not long until conker season, but as well as using them to ward off spiders (it really works!), horse chestnuts make awesome pencil toppers.
+As well as helping to ward off spiders (it really works!), horse chestnuts make awesome pencil toppers.
 You’ll need to cut the hole with strong kitchen scissors (or even try a corkscrew) but once that’s sorted the kids can go crazy with googly eyes and feathers.